$0 Wedding Vendor Toolkit — Interview Questions, Comparison Sheets & Contract Checklist

 100+ Interview Questions Across 9 Vendor Types

-Not the surface-level "are you available on our date?" questions.
-These are the Level 2 questions that separate professional vendors from risky ones — questions about backup equipment, sub-contracting policies, what happens if they're ill, whether they've shot in rain or low light, what specific services are included versus billed separately.
-Vendor types covered: venue, photographer, videographer, caterer, DJ, florist, officiant, baker, and hair/makeup artist.
+Vendors negotiate these conversations every weekend.
+You do it once.
+These questions close that gap — they go past the surface-level "are you available on our date?" to the Level 2 follow-ups that separate professionals from risky hires: backup equipment policies, sub-contracting rules, what happens if they're ill, whether they've shot in rain or low light, which costs are included versus billed separately.
+Covers all 9 vendor types: venue, photographer, videographer, caterer, DJ, florist, officiant, baker, and hair/makeup.

 Side-by-Side Vendor Comparison Worksheets